Some structure theorems for algebraic groups: Some further developments

 where $\iota$ is injective.
 As a consequence, every extension of $A$ by $\bG_a$ is obtained by pushout from the top extension, i.e., the resulting map $W^* \to \Ext^1(A, \bG_a)$ is surjective.
 Since the bottom extension is universal, it follows that $W = V$ and $E(A)_\ant = E(A)$.

 Next, let $G$ be a vector extension of $A$.
-If $G$ is anti-affine, then the classifying map $E(A) \to G$ restricts to a surjective homomorphism $E(A) = E(A)_\ant \to G_\ant = G$ by Lemma \ref{lem:quotient}.
-As a consequence, the classifying map $\gamma$ is surjective.
+If $G$ is anti-affine, then the classifying map $\gamma : E(A) \to G$ is surjective by Lemma \ref{lem:quotient}.
 The converse assertion follows from the fact that every quotient of an anti-affine group is anti-affine. \end{proof}

 As a consequence, \textit{the anti-affine vector extensions of $A$ are classified by the linear subspaces $V \subseteq H^1(A,\cO_A)$} by assigning to any such extension, the image of the transpose of its classifying map.
 Combining this result with the isomorphism (\ref{eqn:pf}), Lemma \ref{lem:aa} and Proposition \ref{prop:aasab}, we obtain the desired classification: